 Whenever we suggest a ‘drop’ we hear one of two things from architects and clients alike…

-- People assume that the ‘drop’ is an additional standalone procedure and therefore an extra expense of unknown value that is optional.
+- People assume that the ‘drop’ is an additional standalone procedure and therefore an extra expense of unknown value that is therefore optional.

 Fact: Doing a ‘drop’ completes actual work on the building and it ensures the budget is preserved along with the building.

 One other drawback to having projects designed in an architectural office without the benefit of having conservators work through a ‘drop’ with the chosen contractor is that many in the construction world still fail to recognize that preserving requires different skills than making new things and the skills of preservation are not in the trades.